 Level 4 - This is for managers or senior team leaders in social care settings who have a substantial degree of personal responsibility and autonomy.
 Responsibility for others and allocation of resources is usually required.

-After the induction, your assessor will leave you with your portfolio and a small amount of research or a short piece of work to do.
+After the induction, your assessor will leave you with your portfolio, or will have logged you into your e-portfolio, and a small amount of research or a short piece of work to do.
 You will be given all the guidance you need and a date for your next meeting with the assessor.Your assessor will also give you their contact details and let you know how often they will expect contact.

 We encourage all our candidates to contact their assessor as often as they wish rather than leave worries until the next pre-arranged meeting.Meetings are arranged for planning the work, observing you at work and providing you with feedback.

-These arrangements are very individual and will not necessarily be the same as your colleagues doing the same award.
+These arrangements are very individual your needs and circumstances and will not necessarily be the same as your colleagues doing the same award.

-Your assessor will be writing up observations of you, which will cover a lot of the requirements.
+Your assessor will be writing up observations of you, which will also provide evidence for a lot of the requirements.